 Sydney is a beautiful place, with so many cultures and cuisines.
-There are lots of Indian restaurants in Sydney, some being modern Indian, some being classic, and some being fusion.
+So as you might expect, there are lots of Indian dining options in the ‘Harbour City – some are modern Indian, some classic, and others, fusion.

 128 New South Head Road, Edgecliff, NSW 2027